Kraftland/portable-arch/README.md

 # Contributing

 We are currently only accepting `x86_64` packages.
 Please place your PKGBUILD under `x86_64/${pkgname}` and create pull requests.
 If you are in need of other architectures, let me know.

+# Background

+This repository was created because of AUR's opaque moderation rules, see [An open letter to the AUR community](https://blog.kimiblock.top/2025/09/08/letter-to-aur/).